jhonatan4878/genius/README.md

 The English version of the game is now avaliable.

 Now the button Close (Fechar) is disabled.
 Probabily only the Windows OS has this feature.
 Comment the method `disableCloseButton()` or `desabilitarBotaoFechar()` to use the button.

+## 2.2

+Now the game shows the score and the recordScore in each game played while the application is being played.